-We are a Christian community of faith in Aiken.
+We are a Christian community of faith in the heart of Aiken with a heart for our community.
 Founded in 2009, serving our community has been at the heart of who we are since the beginning.
 We are committed to be a welcoming place for anyone.

-Our worship service begins at 10:30am on Sunday mornings, and the doors are open by 10:00am.
-This is a casual atmosphere.
+We have an AEN Kids Class (5 years old - 6th Grade) and an Adult Discipleship Class that begins at 9:35am on Sunday mornings, and then our worship service begins at 10:30am.
+There is a casual atmosphere.
 When you arrive, you'll be met as a friend.
 Our hospitality team provides coffee and donuts every week.

 We begin our service with a time of worship, usually 3-4 songs.
 We have a time of prayer, where we invite everyone to share their requests and praises.
 The message each week comes from God's Word and is intentionally relevant to who we are and where we are.

-For children, there is a nursery available through 4 years old.
-If you have older children, they will have a craft or activity at the Kingdom Kids area that goes along with the message.
+For children, there is a nursery available through 5 years old.
+If you have older children, they will have a craft or activity at the kids activity area that goes along with the message.

 We would love to have you join us for worship or in service to the community as we seek to live as Jesus Christ in the world, loving others sacrificially with lives shaped by grace.